Security-Onion-Solutions/securityonion-docs/download.rst

 .. note::

-  If you're going to create a bootable USB from one of the ISO images above, there are many ways to do that.
+  If you're going to create a bootable USB from the ISO image, there are many ways to do that.
 One popular choice that seems to work well for many folks is Balena Etcher which can be downloaded at https://www.balena.io/etcher/.